 Like many brands, Apple has often struggled with China’s tricky market but some of the global tech brand’s campaigns seem to have tapped a cultural nerve in this country.
 In recent ads, the brand has held up a mirror showing a modern, hip society that chimes with the aspirational values of young consumers.

 Apple has managed to show China a view of itself it wants to see.
 Apple also managed the difficult feat of tapping into topical emotional issues by creating a well-received campaign around the issue of Chinese children separated from their working parents.
 It has shown good cultural understanding of a topical issue and managed to portray it with sensitivity in a way that’s resonated with the audience.
+By understanding your target market’s preferences, you can help to implement cultural sensitivity in advertising.

 Even for a brand with Apple’s immense clout and marketing resources, it’s still tough to navigate cultural issues to create campaigns that really resonate in a different culture.
 However, this is no excuse for making silly cultural mistakes.

 BMW made the error of improperly using the UAE national anthem in one of its ads and several brands have caused offence by printing the Saudi flag (which includes Quranic scripture) on products including burger packaging and beer bottle caps.
 Even smaller brands have little excuse for not double-checking how these messages and formats might be received locally in order to avoid these kinds of mistakes.
+Doing your research is one of the greatest ways to avoid mistakes when it comes to cultural sensitivity in advertising.

 By partnering with a translation agency that specialises in the localisation of brand marketing campaigns and places cultural sensitivity analysis and adaptation of marketing messages at the core of its localisation service, brands can avoid many of the pitfalls of taking a brand or product to a new market.